More cookie decorating techniques? Yes! You hit the extra jackpot!

 Now that you have some different mediums to decorate with, it's time to see what design each kind of piping tip lays out.
 This gives you even more advanced practice to being a master cookie artist.

-So now that you have the cookie decorating techniques, let's learn about the icing tips with couplers here: Royal Icing Tips
+So now that you have the cookie decorating techniques, let's learn about the icing tips with couplers here: Royal Icing Tips and Russian Piping Tips pages.

 Top of Cookie Decorating Techniques